HerzeleidTechnology/i3/README.md

 i3 config for i3wm running on X11.

-Dependencies are i3-gaps and feh for background.
-Working on implementing nitrogen for easier wallpaper management.
+Dependencies include `i3-gaps` and `feh` for wallpaper management.

+Working on implementing `nitrogen` for easier wallpaper management.